GermainZ/weechat-vimode/README.md

 A count may be specified either in the mapping itself or before triggering the mapping.
 Furthermore, you may place the following count tag anywhere (except inside an INSERT action) within the binding (`{rhs}`): `#{N}`, where `N` is some arbitrary integer.
-This special tag is used to "consume" an external count.
+This special "count tag" is used to consume an external count.
 If no external count is provided, `N` will be used as the default count.
 This will all probably be easier to grasp after seeing a few examples:

 ### Examples

-1) Commands can be bound together easily:
+1) Commands can be concatenated together:
      - INPUT: `:nmap h /cmd1<CR>/cmd2<CR>`
      - OUTPUT [h]: Runs `/cmd1` then `/cmd2`.

-2) User defined bindings can be followed:
+2) User defined bindings will be followed:
      - INPUT: `:nmap j /buffer 5<CR>h`
      - OUTPUT [j]: Go to the fifth buffer, then run `/cmd1`, and then run `/cmd2`.

 3) Bindings can take advantage of INSERT mode:
-     - INPUT: `:nmap k i MESSAGE<Esc>0i`
+     - INPUT: `:nmap k i/msg <Esc>0i`
-     - OUTPUT [k]: Prints ' MESSAGE' to command-line and then returns the user to the beginning of the line.
+     - OUTPUT [k]: Prints "/msg " to the command-line and then returns the user to the beginning of the line.
 The user is left in INSERT mode.

 4) Counts are respected both internally and externally:
      - INPUT: `:nmap j 3J`
      - OUTPUT [j]: Go three buffers down.
      - OUTPUT [3j]: Go nine buffers down.

-5) Special "count tag" gives you more flexibility:
+5) Special "count tag" gives you more flexibility when using counts:
      - INPUT: `:nmap @ /buffer #{3}<CR>`
      - OUTPUT [7@]: Go to the seventh buffer.
      - OUTPUT [@]: Go to the third buffer.